Darkmatther/Python_Interpreter_QtCpp/README.md

 <br/><br/>
 - For an unknown reason, the program doesn't work with python module "panda" (apparently this is a common issue with the Python/C API)
 <br/><br/>
-- The current version of the program doesn't work with matplotlib.
-This seems to be due to the 32bits version of MINGW.
+- The current version of the program doesn't seem to work with matplotlib.
+This may be due to the 32bits version of MINGW.
-Qt creator is shipped with MINGW 32Bit, not 64Bit, but python module matplotlib apparently require 64bits to work (I've already encountered that problem when using python2.7 32bits in a Visual Studio project, and matplotlib was suddenly working when changing to python2.7 64bits)
+Qt creator is shipped with MINGW 32Bit, not 64Bit, but python module matplotlib apparently requires 64bits to work in that specific configuration (I've already encountered a similar problem when using python2.7 from an Anaconda 32bits distribution in a Visual Studio project, and matplotlib was suddenly working when changing to the 64bits Anaconda distribution)
 --> Possible solution to the problem: install Qt Creator with MINGW-w64 (need then to be configured by hand)